itwilsonlu/iwishiknew/README.md

 - [ ] connect to a database [Supabase](https://supabase.com/) to do clicks and filter based on popularity
     - this will require a session system, to limit clicks
 - [ ] post on linkedin and create blog post
-- [ ] create an qr code that can be shown to people
+- [ ] create an qr code that can be shown to people to share around

-## faq and more
-no frequently asked question yet, will be updated soon currently there are 10 resources total as of now